 Safeguarding and Prevention of Child Exploitation

 At Outcomes First Group, we’re always focused on reducing the risk of child sexual exploitation.
-By supporting initiatives such as ‘Stop Exploitation Week’, partnering with organisations including NWG Network, training our internal teams and providing enhanced safeguarding training to our foster carers, we raise awareness of how to spot the signs and signals of exploitation of children.
+By supporting initiatives such as ‘Stop Exploitation Week’, partnering with organisations including NWG Network, training our internal teams, we raise awareness of how to spot the signs and signals of exploitation of children.

 By teaching colleagues and carers across the group how to observe and stop exploitation of children, as well as what to do in such circumstances, we make sure that everyone associated with us is informed to act effectively in safeguarding the vulnerable young people in our care.
 This commitment demonstrates how seriously we take this issue, and that we’re steadfastly committed to working together and tackling child sexual exploitation.